TomixJasina/My_Portfolio/README.md

 ## 2. Installation

-1. Dowload the repository to your local machine with this command
+1. Download the repository to your local machine with this command

 ```sh
 git clone https://github.com/TomixJasina/My_Portfolio